Citation, DOI and article data

 Patients with chronic uncontrolled hyperuricemia, such as those with chronic kidney disease, may develop chronic tophaceous gout.
 In chronic tophaceous gout, there are solid urate crystal collections (tophi) and chronic inflammatory and destructive changes in surrounding connective tissue 12.
 These tophi are typically yellow-white in color, non-tender, and are typically located within the articular structures, bursae, or the ears 12.

 The pathology is characterized by monosodium urate crystals deposition in periarticular soft tissues.
 The crystals are needle-shaped and are strongly birefringent in plane-polarized light 10.
-The synovial fluid is generally a poor solvent for monosodium urate and therefore crystallisation occurs at low temperatures.
+The synovial fluid is generally a poor solvent for monosodium urate and therefore crystallization occurs at low temperatures.
 The crystals are chemotactic and activate complement.

 There are five recognized stages of gout: